aasanekariuki/Metro-app/README.md

 Location-Based Weather: For those on the move, our app also offers the option to use your current location, ensuring you're always aware of the weather no matter where you are.

+## Installation :

+Use the git clone command to download from the Github repository into your local environment.

+## Installation Requirements :

+You are required to have Git.